 A globally competitive defence industry

 Global defence contractors invest in Australian defence technologies and advanced manufacturing.
 This helps Australian companies supply components to international defence programs.
-Our modern defence industry is built on:
+With defence industries growing fast, Australian startups are creating their own defence solutions – and exporting them.

 • a highly skilled workforce, with expertise in advanced manufacturing